VinayReddyB/M_or_F_Gender/README.md

 # M_or_F_Gender
-Gebder Classification based on  measurements
+Gender Classification based on  measurements